Introduction to Stock Market Chart Patterns

 Stock Market Chart Patterns Futures Contract- The Long and Short of It

-A futures contract is an agreement between party agreeing to deliver the commodity (short position) and a long position (party agreeing to receive the commodity).
+A futures contract is an agreement between a party agreeing to deliver the commodity (short position) and a long position (party agreeing to receive the commodity).

 So, what does the profit and loss of a stock market futures definition contract depend on?
 The daily movement of the market futures decides how much money you will make (or lose).